paulyhedral/Snapper/README.md

 #### Responses and Metadata

-Responses are encapsulated in the `SNResponse` object.
+Responses are encapsulated in the `SNPResponse` object.
 Inside the response object is a `data` property (an `id`, because results can be an object, a dictionary, or an array of objects, depending on the endpoint), and a `metadata` property.
-The `metadata` property is an `SNMetadata` object that contains some combination of error information, stream marker information, and/or pagination data.
+The `metadata` property is an `SNPMetadata` object that contains some combination of error information, stream marker information, and/or pagination data.

-When processing responses from an operation, examine the `data` property first: if it's `nil`, there is likely an error, and the various error properties in the `SNMetadata` object will provide more details.
+When processing responses from an operation, examine the `data` property first: if it's `nil`, there is likely an error, and the various error properties in the `SNPMetadata` object will provide more details.

 #### API Utilities

-The `SNAPIUtils` class provides some methods for constructing URLs to the various App.net API endpoints.
+The `SNPAPIUtils` class provides some methods for constructing URLs to the various App.net API endpoints.
 You will almost never have to use these directly.
 However, this class provides a property that allows you to change the "API root" (i.e., `https://alpha-api.app.net/stream/0`) if the occasion arises (e.g., if App.net releases a "development environment", or you create a stubbed API server for testing).

 Unit Testing
 ------------